Federal Internet Search Bill Violates the Bill of Rights

 This is a topic of particular interest to me.
-Being involved in civil rights issues in Los Angeles gave me a keen eye for government overreach.
+Being involved in civil rights issues in Los Angeles and working with a car accident lawyer gave me a keen eye for government overreach.
 The original premise of the Patriot Act was not as well understood in the early days of the internet.
 Combined with the pressure from the September 11th attacks, Congress handed spy agencies far too much power.
 Now, nearly 20 years later there is no excuse.
 The government exists to protect rights, not to trample them.

-The next steps in privacy go beyond the halls of Congress.
+The California DUI laws says privacy go beyond the halls of Congress.
 It is up to each American to protect their data, including using end to end encryption.
 Unfortunately, the federal government wants to get around that as well.
 Furthermore, our modern understanding of warrantless surveillance means more vigilance during elections.
 Often, both Democrats and Republicans seek such laws when elected.
 Only by electing liberty-minded individuals can there be any restraint on the growth of federal power.